American Collegiate Hockey Association: Men's divisions

+Men's Division 1

-ACHA Men's Division 1 comprises 70 teams as of the 2019–2020 season.
+ACHA Men's Division 1 comprises 72 teams as of the 2023–2024 season.
 Some of these teams also compete against NCAA Hockey D1 and D3 Schools throughout the pre-season in informal exhibition games.
 Nine conferences and Independent teams compete annually for the Murdoch Cup, which is awarded to the Men's ACHA Division 1 National Champion.
 Twenty teams compete in the National Tournament.
 These top-twenty teams are ranked/selected by way of computer rankings, and as determined by auto-berths from the seven regular-season Conference champions.
 At Nationals, teams ranked 1–12 all receive first-round byes, with teams ranked 13–20 matching up 20 vs 13 (etc.), for the rights to play in the second-round in pre-determined bracket slots.
 Since 2012, two teams (Penn State and Arizona State) have moved from ACHA to NCAA Division I. A third, Lindenwood moved up in 2022.